Carlosmcms/ucalifornia-sql-data-science/README.md

 Quices in this specialization are based on the [Chinook Database](https://www.sqlitetutorial.net/sqlite-sample-database/) with its respective [ER Diagram](https://ucde-rey.s3.amazonaws.com/DSV1015/ChinookDatabaseSchema.png) unless any other database is specified.

+Another database schema considered here is the [Mode Analytics dsv1069](https://modeanalytics.com/) for a simulated environment.

 ## Courses
 ### 1. SQL for Data Science
 1.1.
 SQL Overview